 For decades, asbestos was used as a building material across the UK, with tradesmen in particular being exposed to the dangerous mineral.
 Although use of the substance is now severely restricted and regulated, as many as 20 tradesmen die from asbestos damage to their lungs each week.
 In total, 2,000 people are diagnosed with the disease each year.

 It is against this backdrop, it is encouraging to see the Government support victims and help them seek justice.

 The negative health impact of asbestos is now widely known, and increased awareness has encouraged thousands of victims to seek compensation for being exposed to the dangerous building material, many of them while at work.

-As I wrote in my recent blog, the new scheme will mean that sufferers won’t lose out just because they worked for an employer who was responsible for their cancer and failed to take responsibility for the illness and suffering it caused.
+The new scheme will mean that sufferers won't lose out just because they worked for an employer who was responsible for their cancer and failed to take responsibility for the illness and suffering it caused.